Primary lateral sclerosis (PLS)

 Juvenile primary lateral sclerosis is an autosomal recessive disease, meaning that both parents have to be carriers of the gene to pass it to their child, even though they don't have the disease themselves.

 There is no single test that confirms a diagnosis of primary lateral sclerosis (PLS).
-In fact, because the disease can mimic signs and symptoms of other neurological diseases such as multiple sclerosis and ALS, your doctor may order several tests to rule out other diseases.
+In fact, because the disease can mimic signs and symptoms of other neurological diseases such as multiple sclerosis and ALS, your doctor is likely to order several tests to rule out other diseases.

-After taking a careful record of your medical history and family history and performing a neurological examination, your doctor may order the following tests:
+After taking a careful record of your medical history and family history and performing a neurological examination, your doctor might order the following tests:

 - Bloodwork.
-You'll have blood tests to check for infections or other possible causes of muscle weakness.
+Blood tests check for infections or other possible causes of muscle weakness.

 Electromyogram (EMG).
 During an EMG, your doctor inserts a needle electrode through your skin into various muscles.
 The test evaluates the electrical activity of your muscles when they contract and when they're at rest.